skaznowiecki/cdk-s3-cloudfront/README.md

 It's a CDK project to create an static web server using s3, cloudfront and certificate manager.
 The idea was create a generic stack which could be configure using environment vars and deploy quickly.

+## Pre Requirement

+1. cdk
+2. nodejs + ts
+3. You should have a domain zone in aws with dns delegated.

 ## Step to deploy

 1. Copy `.env.example` to `.env`